Dentist Says I Need a Root Canal — What Should I Do Next?

 "I have pain only when chewing."

-Frequently caused by cracks or bite issues.
+Frequently caused by cracks or bite issues, not a dying nerve.
 See Tooth Hurts When Chewing — Causes Dentists Miss

 "They want to do it today."